-Bulletins, newsletters, and general updates are sent via the school app to all parents and/or those with parental responsibility for whom we have up-to-date contact details.
-These updates contain information on main class/School events, including parents' evenings, productions, sports days, class outings and events.
+Bulletins, newsletters and general updates are sent to all parents and/or those with parental responsibility for whom we have up-to-date contact details.
+These updates contain information on main class/School events, including parents' evenings, productions, sports days, class outings, and events.